spencer-shadley/completed-class/class-content/19-React/01-Activities/16-Stu_FriendRefactor/README.md

 ## Instructions

-- Replace your React App's `src` folder with [Unsolved/src](Unsolved/src).
+- Replace your React App's `src` directory with [Unsolved/src](Unsolved/src).
 Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

 - Open [localhost:3000](http://localhost:3000) in your browser and take a moment to study the rendered app.